mnm1001/ex-table-column/README.md

   width: fit-content;` for the element.

 ### Fit header
-Calculating the column width does not consider the header width, if you want to include the header, you can add prop `:fitHeader='true'`:
+Calculating the column width does not consider the header width by default, if you want to include the header, you can add prop `:fitHeader='true'`:
 ``` javascript
 <el-table>
   <ex-table-column